joergschultzelutter/mpad/docs/COMMANDS/ACTION_KEYWORDS.md

 ### ICAO METAR / wx inquiries

-Get a METAR report for a specific ICAO code.
+Get a METAR/TAF report for a specific ICAO code.
 If the ICAO code is valid but the airport does not provide METAR data, a default wx report is returned instead.

 #### Formats